-It’s tempting to say that there’s nowhere quite like Barcelona.
+There’s nowhere quite like Barcelona.
 As cool and hip as they come, this is Catalunya’s elegant and self-confident modern capital.
 It's no wonder, then, that the city is also one of the most exciting places to eat in Spain.
-From the Pocket Rough Guide to Barcelona, this is our pick of the best tapas bars in Barcelona, from traditional taverns to chic contemporary bars.
+This is our pick of the best tapas bars in Barcelona, from traditional taverns to chic contemporary bars.

 An old favourite for stand-up tapas (€4–15) – there’s no menu, but order some thick slices of fried sausage, grilled shellfish and a dollop of tuna salad and you’ve touched all the bases.
 Unusually, they also brew their own beer, light and dark.

-It's best to make reservations as this intimate space as it quickly fills with diners looking for tapas with an exotic spin.
-There are impeccably executed classics like buttery patatas bravas, but the stars of the show, such as the tender Iberian pork tataki, take their cues from further afield (€5–12).
+It's best to make reservations at this intimate space as it quickly fills with diners looking for tapas with an exotic spin.
+There are impeccably executed classics like buttery patatas bravas.
+However, the stars of the show, such as the tender Iberian pork tataki, take their cues from further afield (€5–12).